Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

 but not to take over your work."**

 Any support will always be a collaboration where you may have to do most of the work.
-Supercomputer support services are not a free replacement of the lab assistant that many experimental groups have.
+Supercomputer support services are not a free replacement of a research software engineer (the equivalent of the lab assistant that many experimental groups have).

 ## Links